 - 1 to 2 in-person visits, focusing on newborn care and easing your transition into parenthood.

 - Unlimited text, phone, and email support for the first 4 weeks postpartum.

 What is your personal definition of “doula”?

 A doula is a physical and emotional supporter, and a safe space for the birther to open up about their excitement, concerns, or questions.
-I believe that a doula should be able to find the balance between being present in the room, with the birther and support team, and knowing when its time to make space for medical support.
-A doula works as part of the team to help bring the baby to the world, whichever way they may come.
+I believe that a doula should be able to find the balance between being present in the room, with the birther and support team, and knowing when it’s time to make space for medical support.
+A doula works as part of the team to help bring the baby into the world, whichever way they may come.